sambacha/refarch-kc-ms/fleet-ms/README.md

 If you need to debug this test inside Eclipse, you need to start the liberty server as an external process by using `mvn liberty:run-server`.

-The second logic we want to TDD is the simulations.
+The second logic we want to TDD is the simulation.

 #### Ship Simulator

 The simulation of the different container events is done in the class `BadEventSimulator`.
 But this class is used in a Runner, the `ShipRunner`.
 The approach is to move the ship to the next position as defined in the separate csv file (named by the ship's name), then to send the new ship position, and the container metrics at that position as events.
 So the simulator uses two Kafka producers, one for the ship position and one for the container metrics.
 The topic names are defined in the `src/main/resource/config.properties` as well as the Kafka parameters.
 If you did not configure your kafka server, we have a script to create those topics [here](https://github.com/ibm-cloud-architecture/refarch-kc/tree/master/scripts/createLocalTopics.sh)

-From a test point of view we want to create a simulation controller instance, call the service simultation operation and verify the impacted container:
+From a test point of view we want to create a simulation controller instance, call the service simulation operation and verify the impacted container:

 ```java
 @Test